 Furthermore, if your loved one has specific medical needs, such as Alzheimer’s, ask how they will address his/her needs and how they will keep your loved one healthy and safe.
 Finally, ask how they handle residents who get sicker.
 Under what circumstances, if any, would your loved one need to go to a different facility?

 Ask about their plans for handling emergencies, including weather-related emergencies, fire, and disease outbreaks like COVID-19.
+Ask how they handle power outages – do they have generators that can power all medical equipment, elevators, A/C and heat, and lighting?
 Each facility should have a written plan – if they don’t, be concerned.
 Ask to see the plan and consider how well prepared they seem.